UNEsestudio/cosc220-sync-lectures/Tutorial 1.md

 ## Tutorial 1

-## First, try git
+## First, try git out git in the browser.

-Learn Git Branching is an in-browser tutorial.
-It teaches you git in 15 minutes, and is generally very good indeed.
+[Learn Git Branching](https://learngitbranching.js.org) is an in-browser tutorial.

-So, [try git](https://learngitbranching.js.org).
-For week 1, tutorials 1, 2 and 3 in the Introduction Sequence are the relevant ones.
-(We won't worry about rebase in tutorial 4)
+For the first tutorial, let's take a look at the **Introduction Sequence** steps:

+1. Introduction to Git Commits
+2. Branching in Git
+3. Merging in Git

+We won't worry about rebase in step 4.
+The later tutorials (*Ramping Up...* etc) are also more complex than we need at the moment.

 ## Now the exercise

 First, we need to get you set up with access to GitLab.

 ### Set up an SSH key

+There are two ways that git can communicate with the source code repository: over `HTTP` and over `SSH`.
+HTTP bumps into the problem that you have to keep typing in your password, which can get annoying, so if you are working on **turing** or on a Unix-like environment (e.g. a Mac) I usually recommend using SSH because you can set up an *ssh key* that will do the authentication for you.

+If you are working locally on a home Windows computer, the set-up is a little more complex, so I recommend starting off working on turing (using x2go) and moving to Windows when you feel more confident.

 SSH (Secure Shell) keys are way that you can authenticate a connection to another server without using a password.
-I recommend using them so you don't keep having to type your username and password whenever you use git to talk to the class sourcecode repository.
+If you are working on turing:

 1. Open a shell on turing, and generate an ssh key.
 The default options will be fine, and don't worry about setting a passphrase.